OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 In this example, `txReceipt` refers to the transaction receipt you received after deploying the AnyTrust chain.
 By inputting this receipt into the `createRollupPrepareTransactionReceipt` function, you can access comprehensive data about your deployment, including details about the core contracts and configuration settings.

-### 4. Setting valid key set on parent chain:
+### 4. Setting valid keyset on parent chain:

-The final step is to set up a valid key set for your Data Availability Committee (DAC) on the parent chain.
-You can find more in our documentation about [ generating keys and the key set for your committee ]( /launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation ).
+The final step is to set up a valid keyset for your Data Availability Committee (DAC) on the parent chain.
+You can find more in our documentation about [ generating keys and the keyset for your committee ]( /launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation ).

 Once created, your keyset needs to be established on your Orbit chain's `SequencerInbox` contract on the parent chain.
 To facilitate this, we provide an API in Orbit SDK named `setValidKeysetPrepareTransactionRequest`.
 This API requires specific information you can gather at [step three](#3-getting-the-anytrust-orbit-chain-information-after-deployment).
-This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated key set for your committee, and the owner's account.
+This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated keyset for your committee, and the owner's account.

 Here's an example of how you can use the Orbit SDK to write your keyset: